 To set yourself up as an online teacher, you’ll need to have a working desktop or laptop with high-speed internet that can handle video and audio.

 To successfully teach online, you’ll need to have a strong grasp of using technology for teaching and instructional purposes.
-There are many online teaching certification options that can give online teachers the necessary skills, knowledge and confidence required to transition from in-person teaching to the digital classroom.
+There are many resources or online teaching courses that can give online teachers the necessary skills, knowledge and confidence required to transition from in-person teaching to the digital classroom.

 Professional certifications or special online teaching endorsements are not always a prerequisite for online teaching jobs.
 However, as the market for online learning continues to explode in popularity, a good way to set yourself apart as a strong candidate for many virtual teaching jobs is by getting some formal training in best practices for teaching online.